 Depending on the nature of your felony or misdemeanor, it may be possible to have the offense expunged from your record.
 In California, after a conviction has been expunged, your criminal history will be corrected to reflect case dismissal instead of a conviction.
 This is one of our most common cases types.

 A “petition for dismissal” under PC 1203.4 can be complicated, especially if you were accused of violating your terms of probation.
 A mishandled expungement request could mean that the conviction will stay on your record forever.
 Jeffrey Kaloustian's special expertise in this area of the law will stack the odds of success in your favor.
 His comprehensive expungement service includes all aspects of preparing, filing and arguing the petition in court.
 As an expungement client, Jeffrey will answer all of your questions along the way.
 You can also expect a closing meeting with Jeffrey after the hearing is done so all of your questions about the case will be handled by Jeffrey personally.

 Motion to Seal and Destroy Adult Arrest Record (Penal Code § 851.8)

 For example, say you were arrested and brought to jail but no case was filed by the prosecutor's office.
 Or, after the arrest a case was filed in court but later dismissed or you were acquitted after trial.
 Although there is no conviction, there is still a record of the arrest and information about the charge(s).

-Modification and/or Early Termination of Probation
+Early Termination of Probation (Penal Code § 1203.3)

 When your conduct has been exemplary, the court has the authority under CA Penal Code section 1203.3 to modify the terms of your probation.
 This includes granting an early termination of probation.
 A judge modifying and/or releasing you from probation can have an immediate positive impact on your situation.
 For example, you cannot apply for U.S. Citizenship or for a California expungement while on probation.
 Active probation may also make it difficult to advance at work and may lead to restrictions and additional screening while traveling.